 - For people who work in one place, workstations should allow them to maintain social distancing wherever possible. - Workstations should be assigned to an individual as much as possible.
-If they need to be shared they should be shared by the smallest possible number of people. - If it is not possible to ensure workstations comply with social distancing guidelines (2m, or 1m with risk mitigation where 2m is not viable, is acceptable), then extra attention needs to be paid to equipment, cleaning and hygiene to reduce risk.
+If they need to be shared, they should be shared by the smallest possible number of people. - If it is not possible to ensure workstations comply with social distancing guidelines (2m, or 1m with risk mitigation where 2m is not viable, is acceptable), then businesses should consider whether that activity needs to continue for the business to operate, and if so take all mitigating actions possible to reduce the risk of transmission.